Presentation habits are easy to find and hard to break. The good ones are available to us all and we don’t have to look too far to find them.

 Habit 5: Seek First to Understand, Then to Be Understood

-This is probably my favourite habit because I believe it is the ‘Jewel in the crown’ of the set of 7 habits.
+This is probably the favourite of my presentation skills habit because I believe it is the ‘Jewel in the crown’ of the set of 7 habits.
 After all, what chance do we stand of achieving any level of success if we don’t understand our audience.
 It is a principle which promotes the idea of listening before we even consider building and delivering our presentation.

 I have long held a personal belief that ‘most people don’t listen’.
-I have felt for some time that many of us do something very different; I call it ‘wait to speak’.
+Many of us do something very different; I call it ‘wait to speak’.

-Far too many business presentations today centre around professionals ‘waiting to speak’ In other words, they saturate PowerPoint slides with text, data and bullet points which they can then read to their audience.
+Many business presentations today centre around professionals ‘waiting to speak’.
+In other words, presnters saturate PowerPoint slides with text, data and bullet points which they can then read to their audience.